Are Fake Plants The One Thing Grandmas & Millennials Have In Common?

 “There’s a category of people who appreciate [the plants] on a pretty sincere level,” Kurt Slawitschka, co-founder and chief “growth” officer, says of the project.
 “They’re people who have had plants and really struggled to take care of them and feel bad about it.”

-Plastic plants are not exactly cheap either: This faux fiddle leaf fig from World Market will set you back $179 USD, while a similar one from CB2 costs $299.
-At $45, the Slightly Browning Fake Plants are considerably cheaper, though also smaller.
-While $300 seems like an awful lot of money to spend on a fake plant — especially considering you can get the real deal for about $70 at The Tree Centre — the fact that it will live forever no matter how much you neglect it is an understandable draw.
+Plastic plants are not exactly cheap either: This faux fiddle leaf fig from World Market will set you back $179 (£137), while a similar one from CB2 costs $299 (£229).
+At $45 (£34), the Slightly Browning Fake Plants are considerably cheaper, though also smaller.
+While $300 (£229) seems like an awful lot of money to spend on a fake plant — especially considering you can get the real deal for about $70 (£53) at The Tree Centre — the fact that it will live forever no matter how much you neglect it is an understandable draw.

 Just as fashion folk are determined to make dad sneakers and mom jeans relevant again, there’s a tendency to mine the past for things that might have been unfairly dismissed.
 It’s the same thing that happened to shag carpeting: Once considered a gauche relic of the ‘70s, it’s now a staple of college dorms, first apartments, and beyond.
 You probably even have one of those furry pillows on your couch.